opensearch-project/project-website/_posts/2025-01-28-OpenSearch-Now-Supports-DeepSeek-Chat-Models.md

 }
 ```

+## Wrapping up

-By integrating DeepSeek R1, OpenSearch continues its mission to democratize AI-powered search and analytics—offering developers **more choice, flexibility, and cost savings**.
+By integrating DeepSeek R1, OpenSearch continues its mission to democratize AI-powered search and analytics—offering developers **more choice, greater flexibility, and lower costs**.

 **Try DeepSeek R1 now!**

+As always, we welcome your feedback, and we'd love to hear from you on the [OpenSearch forum](https://forum.opensearch.org/).